Search

 Love Languages

 We all desire to feel connected, loved and appreciated in our romantic relationships.
 However, the way that people express and receive love can vary greatly within a relationship.
 According to Dr. Gary Chapman, who developed the concept of “love languages”, there are five different ways that people give and receive love: words of affirmation, acts of service, receiving gifts, quality time, and physical touch.
-While the concept of love languages was initially developed for romantic relationships, it can be helpful in any type of relationship including friendships or family relationships.
+While the concept of love languages was initially developed for romantic relationships, it can be helpful in any type of relationship, including friendships or family relationships.

 In addition to the book “The Five Love Languages” by Dr. Chapman, there are some quick and easy online quizzes that can help you and your partner discover your love language.
 Most people have a few love languages but there is usually a primary one.
 Understanding one’s own love language and that of their partner can help improve the quality of the relationship and decrease conflict.
 Below are some tips to help you understand how to use the love languages in your relationships.